Topcon: Cameras

 In about 1965, the US Navy tested cameras from several Japanese and German manufacturers (including the Nikon F).
 The Topcon Super D was the winner of this competition, and was used exclusively by the Navy until 1977.

 In Australia

-Topcon has since 2003 started operations from their Brisbane office.

-Topcon has an office in Technology Park Adelaide at Mawson Lakes, South Australia, and representatives in Sydney.
+TOPCON has operated since 2003 started operations from their Brisbane office, with an office in Technology Park Adelaide at Mawson Lakes, South Australia and representatives in Sydney.

 Topcon Positioning Systems

 Topcon Positioning Systems Inc., provides positioning technology for surveyors, civil engineers, construction contractors, equipment owners and operators.

 Topcon Corporation acquired Advanced Grade Technology in 1995 and became known as Topcon Laser Systems.

 In August 2000, Topcon acquired JPS Inc., of San Jose, California, a provider of precision GPS and GPS/GLONASS products.

 With the introduction of a series of positioning products, Topcon Laser Systems grew, and consolidated the survey instruments, GPS products and construction positioning products divisions in July 2001.
 Topcon Positioning Systems was formed.